 - In Musa (a.k.a.
 The Warrior), Jin-lip, the veteran sergeant of the envoy, uses a bow to deadly effect.
 Jin-lip is the most competent member of the envoy and its de facto leader.
 He subverts an archer's typical behavior in one scene where he inspires his unit to attack by being the first one to charge toward the enemy, loosing arrows all the way.

-- Legolas in The Lord of the Rings has an incredible rate of fire with his arrows, and even uses the point-blank.
+- Legolas in The Lord of the Rings has an incredible rate of fire with his arrows, and even uses the point-blank (though the Extended Editions also showed him with long knives).
 This is even an exaggeration of his skill over his depiction in the books.
-Like all elves in the films he's elegant, graceful, and a bit snooty.
+Like all elves in the films, he's elegant, graceful, and a bit snooty.

 - Katniss Everdeen in The Hunger Games is a masterful archer who relies on her bow to hunt, survive, and lead.
 Katniss has strong and independent survivalist instincts due to her difficult past and is good at thinking outside the box.
 She is not socially adept and has a hard time making friends due to the emotional strain on her life which has made her hard and cold.
 She is usually very logical.